Randal Grichuk: Professional career

-Los Angeles Angels of Anaheim (2009–13)
+Draft and minor leagues (2009–14)

 Grichuk committed to attend the University of Arizona.
 The Los Angeles Angels of Anaheim drafted Grichuk in the first round, with the 24th overall selection, in the 2009 MLB draft, one selection ahead of Mike Trout.
 Grichuk signed with the Angels, rather than attend college.

 A series of three unusual injuries delayed the outfield prospect's development.
 First, he tore a ligament after just 12 games in 2010.
 Second, he batted a foul ball that fractured his knee cap.
 Finally, while diving for a ball, he broke his wrist.
-In 2012, his first full season, Grichuk played 135 games and batted .298 with 18 home runs and 71 runs batted in with the Class-A Inland Empire 66ers.
+In 2012, his first full season, Grichuk played 135 games and batted .298 with 18 home runs and 71 runs batted in with the Single-A Inland Empire 66ers.
 After a promotion to the Double-A Arkansas Travelers in 2013, he made 128 appearances, batting .256 with 22 home runs and 64 RBI.
 In October 2013, Rawlings and MiLB announced Grichuk was the recipient of the Minor League Gold Glove Award for right field.

 MLB.com ranked Grichuk as the Angels' No. 4 prospect after the 2013 season, and the club added him to their 40-man roster on November 20, 2013.
 Two days later, they traded him along with Peter Bourjos to the St. Louis Cardinals for David Freese and Fernando Salas.
+Grichuk began the 2014 season with the Memphis Redbirds of the Triple-A Pacific Coast League.